 - The City has been working to change out incandescent traffic lights to LEDs as they burn out.
 The process is expected to be complete by the end of this year, so we will be able to save money for the power and reduce the cost of maintaining the lights since they will last longer.
 The City also has an agreement with GDOT to synchronize traffic lights in major corridors to improve traffic flow through the City.

 - The City enforces the Energy Code.
 The Chief Building Official requires all construction projects to conduct duct leakage and blower door tests and complete housewrap inspections to ensure the structures that are being erected are meeting efficiency requirements.
+See the Permits and Inspections page for more details.

 - Parking lots in the City have a minimum amount of landscaping required.
 Even though parking lots are a necessary part of development, the regulations promote cooling/shading and aesthetic improvements.
 There are also opportunities allowed in the code to create less parking through a shared parking analysis.
 Some uses demand parking at different hours than others—think offices and restaurants.
 That allows developers to better collocate uses on sites and take advantage of their parking demand to develop fewer total spaces than had they been developed separately.